zulip/zulip/docs/development/setup-recommended.md

    code .
    ```

-   to open VSCode connected to your WSL environment.
+   to open VS Code connected to your WSL environment.

 1. You're done!
 Now you're ready for [Step 4: Developing](#step-4-developing),
    ignoring the parts about `vagrant` (since you're not using it).